 The bike was released earlier in 2017 and, on first glance, it’s an attractive looking machine.
 Considering the less than glowing reputation that Chinese bikes have earned over the past few years, I was surprised by how solid the Terrain felt underneath me.
 The only thing that does look a bit ‘budget’ is the panniers and top box.
 These, while adequate to ferry basics and essentials around, are more like sandwich boxes and look far too easy to break into.

 Riding the Sinnis 125 Terrain was a very pleasant experience.
 OK, the 11bhp engine pootles along more like a lazy donkey than a thoroughbred stallion, and with my 18st of weight it starts to struggle up hills, but as soon as I got it into my head that speed isn’t everything, I actually started to enjoy the slower-paced nature.

 I began noticing things that I would usually have blitzed past, without the power to overtake cars there’s no frustration at the one in front doing a few miles under the speed limit, and when it comes to fuel economy your wallet will stay in your pocket for a long time.
 A 170-mile on and off-road route used just over half of the 14-litre tank.

-It’s not the most accomplished off-road machine though, with the suspension occasionally bottoming out and the 17in wheels limiting tyre choice to mainly road biased rubber, but of you’ve got the will, the Sinnis will find the way.
+It’s not the most accomplished off-road machine though, with the suspension occasionally bottoming out and the 17in wheels limiting tyre choice to mainly road-biased rubber, but if you’ve got the will, the Sinnis will find the way.